 Nick ElliottCountry: United Kingdom

-Nick Elliott was born in Oxfordshire.
-He has worked in international shipping all his adult life and handled dozens of claims, casualties and other assorted maritime mishaps throughout the Far East, East Med and Black Sea.
+Nick has worked in international shipping all his adult life handling dozens of claims, casualties and other assorted maritime mishaps throughout the Far East, East Med and Black Sea.
 Many of these cases provide inspiration for his series of Angus McKinnon thrillers.

-You can sign up to Nick's newsletter from his website: http://www.nickelliott.org
+You can sign up to Nick's newsletter/blog from his website: http://www.nickelliott.org